KelvinHere/Yoga_Milestone_4/testing.md

 4. **webhooks**
 - **Valid requests**
     - Viewing the checkout page creates a payment intent for stripe and the card input is added to the checkout form
+    - On payment intetnt succeeded, an email is sent out to the user with order information
-    - Submitting valid form data on the checkout page :-
+    - Submitting valid form data on the checkout page flow :-
-        - Calls attach_basket_to_intent this adds the email and basket to the payment intents "meta data"
+        - attach_basket_to_intent view adds the email and basket to the payment intents "meta data"
-        - The request to make the charge is sent to stripe, if successful stripe sends a "charge.succeeded" webhook
+        - The request to make the charge is sent to stripe, if successful stripe returns "paymentIntent.status": "succeeded"
+        - Now payment has been made and the OrderForm is submitted
-        - Stripe sends another payment intent webhook (succeeded), now payment has been made and the OrderForm is submitted allowing the user to access the content.
+        - checkout view retrieves the payment intent from stripe and checks payment has been made (and not bypassed) allowing the user to access the content.

 - **Error handling**
     - If user closes the browser or the order form is not submitted via JavaScript, the backend will look for the orderform for 5 times over 5 seconds, if still not found the Order will be created in the webhook.